astronomer/webinar-demos/README.md

 ## Next steps

-If you'd like to build your own batch inference pipeline, feel free adapt this repository to your use case.
+If you'd like to build your own ETL pipeline with Snowflake, feel free adapt this repository to your use case.
 We recommend to deploy the Airflow pipelines using a [free trial](https://www.astronomer.io/try-astro/?utm_source=learn-docs-reference-architectures&utm_medium=web&utm_campaign=free-trial) of Astro.